anthonyhlcheng/OpenLDBWSjsServer/README.md

 ### Why was this made?

-It's to provide developers, who don't want the hassle of manipulating XML or learning how to structure XML requests to send over to OpenDBWS, a way of accessing real live train information.
+It's to provide developers, who don't want the hassle of manipulating XML or learning how to structure XML requests to send over to OpenLDBWS, a way of accessing real live train information.

-### What is your relationship with OpenDBWS?
+### What is your relationship with OpenLDBWS?

 The author of this code is an independent individual, not employed by National Rail Enquiries or the Rail Delivery Group.
-The data provided is sourced from OpenDBWS.
-Any queries specifically related to the data produced should be directed to the authors of OpenDBWS.
+The data provided is sourced from OpenLDBWS.
+Any queries specifically related to the data produced should be directed to the authors of OpenLDBWS.

 ### Why is X written in such a way | Y's coding format is not to my liking etc...